 The increasing strictness of vehicular emission laws, rapid development in autonomous vehicle technologies, and growth of the connected infrastructure are boosting the integration of drive by wire controls in vehicles.
-Due to all these factors, the global drive by wire market was valued at $23,174.2 million in 2020.
+Due to all these factors, the global drive by wire market was valued at ~$23 billion in 2020.

 The outbreak of COVID-19 has negatively impacted the drive by wire market.
 The manufacturing of vehicles was halted as most of the countries imposed a complete lockdown stretching for more than two months.
 The hampered supply chain led to further complications in the production cycle of vehicles.
 As a result, the dropping sales and shutdown of manufacturing units around the world have severely impacted the drive by wire market.